suclike/apk_installer/README.md

 ![Gif demo](apk_installer_demo.gif)

 ## Usage 1
-Drag and drop any .apk file to the APK Installer icon in the Dock and get your app installed on **currently connected devices**.
+Put APK Installer in the OS X Dock and then just Drag and drop any .apk file on it. **Currently connected devices** will have that apk installed inmediately.

-* To do that, drag and drop APK Installer to your Dock first.

 ## Usage 2
 Double Click on any .apk file and get your app installed on **currently connected devices**.

-To do it properly you must:
+To do it properly you must set up the file association first:

 * `⌘ + i` on any .apk file.
 * Click on "Open with" dropdown.